Galc94/Playwright-Java-googleTest/README.md

 this template aims to simplify the process or start with playwright java since I have integrated cucumber-html-report and created the initial folder structure and simple integration of screenshots for failing scenarios.
-In addition I added here some comments about how to implement for CI/CD with Jenkins and Docker files. please, try to replicate it from scratch by your self if you are starter with playwright java since most of information is available for Node.js find more documentaiton about this incredible tool here: [Playwright-Java](https://playwright.dev/java/docs/intro)
+In addition, I added here some comments about how to implement for CI/CD with Jenkins and Docker files. please, try to replicate it from scratch by your self if you are starter with playwright java since most information is available for Node.js find more documentation about this incredible tool here: [Playwright-Java](https://playwright.dev/java/docs/intro)
 ## How to use
 Clone the Code in your own repo and modify files according your needs, like features or steps.

 ## Structure and Files
-it is not a formal POM, for instance, I missed to include `models` folder, again, feel free to adapt this template according your needs.
+it is not a formal POM, for instance, I missed including `models` folder, again, feel free to adapt this template according your needs.
 ```
 src